 Basic net loss per share is calculated by dividing the net loss by the weighted average number of outstanding shares of Common Stock each period.
 Diluted net loss per share is calculated by giving effect to all potential dilutive Common Stock equivalents, which includes stock options, RSUs, RSAs, PSUs, and preferred stock.
 Because the Company incurred net losses each period, the basic and diluted calculations are the same.
 As a result of the adoption of ASU 2020-06 during Q1 2022, the Company used the if-converted method to calculate diluted EPS.
-As the Company had net losses in the year ended December 31, 2021 and 2022, respectively, all potentially dilutive common stock equivalents have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is anti-dilutive.
+As the Company had net losses in the year ended December 31, 2021 and 2022, and the nine months ended September 30, 2022 and 2023, respectively, all potentially dilutive common stock equivalents have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is anti-dilutive.